ethan-wit/ethan-wit.github.io/angular/angular.md

 ## Binding

-Binding allows one to pass information between the sub-components of a Component.
+Binding allows one to pass information between the files in a Component, or between Components.
 Property binding lets one assign HTML object properties from the Typescript file, event binding lets one call a Typescript method from an action on the HTML template, and the @Input and @Output decorators let one pass information between Components.

 ### Property Binding